 Basic Heat Pump Maintenance - A good heat pump maintenance plan will include a thorough check of the refrigeration system, the electrical system, the heat pump controls, and the air filter system of the heat pump.
 Heat pump maintenance is as important as maintenance on your vehicle.
-If we fail take good care of our vehicle then it is more prone to breakdowns whereas if we keep it in good condition with proper maintenance it is more reliable and repairs usually cost less when repairs are needed.
+If we fail to take good care of our vehicle then it is more prone to breakdowns whereas if we keep it in good condition with proper maintenance it is more reliable and repairs usually cost less when repairs are needed.

-Of course if you take good care of the heat pump with regular maintenance major repairs will likely never occur and it is possible you will repair free with a good maintenance plan in place for your heat pump.
-Basic maintenance adds life to the equipment, keeps the equipment running longer adding to the life span, and during the overall life will keep the heat pump more efficient.
+Of course, if you take good care of the heat pump with regular maintenance major repairs will likely never occur and it is possible you will repair free with a good maintenance plan in place for your heat pump.
+Basic maintenance adds life to the equipment, keeps the equipment running longer adding to the lifespan, and during the overall life will keep the heat pump more efficient.

 Basic Heat Pump Maintenance - The Basic Checks

 - Check motors, capacitors, and lubricate motors as necessary.

 - Check amp draws (current) for all electrical loads in the system to make sure readings are normal for electrical loads.
 Any abnormal readings out of range from normal will indicate a possible bad component or a motor that will fail soon.